pkucmus/backpack-checker/README.md

 ## Rationale

 Let's be honest...
-I only made it to check the amazing [Textual](https://textual.textualize.io/) on something.
-But also, there is some merit to it (you can find it if you try very hard :D), working with a team you might want to rely on a tool, like "everyone, let's install [uv](https://docs.astral.sh/uv/guides/scripts/#creating-a-python-script) or [hatch](https://hatch.pypa.io/1.13/how-to/run/python-scripts/) so we can work with [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/)", half of them will ask you after 3 months how to run you script... not to mention any newcomers.
+I made this mainly to try out the amazing [Textual](https://textual.textualize.io/) on something.
+But there's some merit to it (if you look hard enough :D).
+When working with a team, you might want to rely on a tool, like saying, "everyone, let's install [uv](https://docs.astral.sh/uv/guides/scripts/#creating-a-python-script) or [hatch](https://hatch.pypa.io/1.13/how-to/run/python-scripts/) so we can work with [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/)."
+Half of your team will ask you three months later how to run your script... not to mention any newcomers.

-And yeah there are tools or should I say frameworks like Nix and stuff but I don't care how you got the tool or what machine/system you are using, I only care to know if I can rely on the fact that everyone can use Docker Compose in a specific version.
+And yeah, there are tools—or should I say frameworks—like Nix and similar ones.
+But I don't care how you got the tool or what machine/system you are using.
+I only care to know if I can rely on the fact that everyone can use Docker Compose in a specific version.

-There might be better tools like this, I didn't look - anyway, if you'll find this useful, thats awesome - it's here for you to use.
+There might be better tools for this, but I didn't look.
+Anyway, if you find this useful, that's awesome—it's here for you to use.

 ## Usage

-That this provides is a bunch of **Check** classes and a TUI application made with the amazing [Textual](https://textual.textualize.io/) (I mean honestly the tool is one thing, but the way they made it is something else...).
+What this provides is a bunch of **Check** classes and a TUI application made with the amazing [Textual](https://textual.textualize.io/) (honestly, the tool itself is great, but the way it was made is something else...).

-The idea is that you would install it in whatever manner and write yourself a backpack.py script.
-Probably the most convienient method would be to use the already mentioned inline script metadata:
+The idea is to install it however you prefer and write a `backpack.py` script.
+Probably the most convenient method would be to use the aforementioned inline script metadata:

 ```python
 # /// script